ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/using-lb/guide.en-gb.md

 ## Objective

 In this tutorial we are explaining how to use services on OVHcloud Managed Kubernetes service to expose your app by getting external traffic into your cluster.
-We will begin by listing the main methods to expose Kubernetes services outside the cluster, with its advantages and disadvantages.
+We will begin by listing the main methods to expose Kubernetes services outside the cluster, with their advantages and disadvantages.
 Then we will see a complete example of `LoadBalancer` service deployment.

 ## Before you begin

-This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
+This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster and some basic knowledge of how to operate it.
 If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart](/pages/public_cloud/containers_orchestration/managed_kubernetes/deploying-hello-world).

 > [!warning]
 > When a **LoadBalancer** Service resource is created inside a Managed Kubernetes cluster, a Load Balancer for a Managed Kubernetes Service is automatically created, allowing public access to your Kubernetes application.